 - 28,780 refugees lived in the camp before 1967

 In addition, residents struggle with high unemployment and poor shelter conditions.
-The camp has several active NGOs and community-based organizations (CBOs) that target different groups in the camp, especially women and youth.
-While boys have the chance to play sport in a recently-built football stadium, there are limited areas where young women and girls can be active and socialize.
+The camp has several active NGOs and community-based organizations that target different groups in the camp, especially women and youth.
+While boys have the chance to play sports in a recently constructed football stadium, there are limited areas where young women and girls can be active and socialize.

 Most of the camp is under full Palestinian control (Area A), with only a small part under Israeli control (Area C), the majority of which is agricultural land.
 Raising animals is an important source of income for many Bedouin families living in the camp.

 Read more about Aqbat Jabr camp